Muhumuza7325/OMD/README.md

 4.  **Extract the Desktop Shortcut:**
     Locate the file named `chemistry_tutorial.desktop` in the downloaded ZIP archive.
 Extract this file to your Desktop.

-5.  **Delete the downloaded Zip archive:**
+5.  **Delete the downloaded Zip archive (Optional):**
-    At this stage.
+    At this stage (After extracting all the necessary files).
 You are free to delete the downloaded ZIP archive.

 6.  **Allow Launching the Shortcut:**
     Go to your Desktop and find the `chemistry_tutorial.desktop` file.
 Right-click on it.
 Look for an option that allows you to trust or allow launching the application.
 This might be in a "Permissions" tab or a context menu option like "Allow Launching" or similar.
 Enable this.